-We would be remiss not discussing the need to stay engaged with—and retain—your current clients.
+We would be remiss not to discuss the need to stay engaged with—and retain—your current clients.
 In fact, Bain & Company found that increasing customer retention rates by 5% increases profits by 25% to 95%!

 Customer retention and churn metrics are critical indicators of the health of your business.
-So, before focusing on re-engaging lost contacts, make sure you have reduced friction throughout the customer lifecycle and that you are retaining more clients than you are losing.
+So, before re-engaging lost contacts, ensure you have reduced friction throughout the customer lifecycle and that you are retaining more clients than you are losing.

 Here are a few actions to take during that transition:

 When you wrap up a project or assignment, moving quickly on to the next one is tempting.
 But taking the time to do a "debrief" with your client about what was accomplished can reap rewards by ending the engagement on a positive note.